 4. Eliminate candidate drop off

-Candidate drop off is when candidates simply leave the recruitment process and ‘drop out’ of the running.
-This can happen for many reasons, one being a very slow recruitment process in which the candidate hasn’t received any communication for sometimes a week or more.
+Candidate drops off is when candidates leave the recruitment process and ‘drop out of the running.
+This can happen for many reasons, one being a prolonged recruitment process in which the candidate hasn’t received any communication for sometimes a week or more.

-Recruiters should apply the 3 day rule to communication with candidates at the very most.
+Recruiters should apply the 3-day rule to communicate with candidates at the very most.